 Over and over, the author shows he’s a local.
 This isn’t an easy thing to pull off.
 Reading Josephus, Philo, or Strabo wouldn’t give the author of John’s Gospel the knowledge needed to make his stories sound more authentic.
 Remember that John was written last, after 70 when Jerusalem was destroyed.
 Most scholars believe that this gospel was penned in Asia Minor.

 Compare this to some of the non-canonical Gospels.
 For example, the Gospel of Philip mentions Nazareth, Jerusalem, and the Jordan River.
 In the Gospel of Thomas, Judea is named one time.
 That’s it.
-If I was writing a story set in Iowa and wasn’t from there, I might be able to get Des Moines, Waterloo, or Cedar Rapids but I couldn’t name off small towns and bodies of water without the help of Google.
+If I was writing a story set in Oklahoma and wasn’t from there, I might be able to get Tulsa or Oklahoma City, but I couldn’t name off small towns and bodies of water without the help of Google.

 The writer was an eyewitness to what he reports.